huentelb/simGPT/README.md

 # Projecting Generational Placement Trajectories: Empirical and Simulated Populations in Norway
 Authored by Bettina Hünteler & Diego Alburez-Gutierrez.
 Find the preprint on [SocArXiv](https://doi.org/10.31235/osf.io/serxq_v1).
-For questions contact huenteler@demogr.mpg.de.
+For questions contact huenteler@diw.de.

 ## Objective
-We aim to answer three research questions:
+We aim to answer two research questions:
-1. Can microsimulation be used to validly estimate generational placement trajectories (GPT)?
-2. Which typical patterns emerge when considering the full life course (ages 0–100) for the 1960 and 2000 birth cohorts (RQ2)?
+1. Which typical patterns emerge when considering the full life course (ages 0–100) for the 1960 and 2000 birth cohorts (RQ2)?
-3. How do these patterns compare between the cohorts regarding the timing of transitions as well as occurrence and duration of states (RQ3)?
+2. How do these patterns compare between the cohorts regarding the timing of transitions as well as occurrence and duration of states (RQ3)?

-This is the main output we want to produce to answer these questions:
+This is the main output we want to produce to answer our questions, starting with testing the feasibility of using microsimulation to examine intergenerational family life courses:
 1. Synthetic population register of individuals living in Norway in which we can link parents to their children based on `rsocsim`.
 2. Generational placement patterns (see [Hünteler, 2022](https://www.sciencedirect.com/science/article/pii/S104026082100054X)) for two cohorts across two age ranges
-    - 1960 birth cohort, age range 0 – 59: for benchmarking against existing historical register data (RQ1),
+    - 1960 birth cohort, age range 0 – 59: for benchmarking against existing historical register data,
-    - 1960 and 2000 birth cohorts, age range 0 – 100: for projecting generational placement trajectories into the future (RQ2) and comparing them (RQ3).
+    - 1960 and 2000 birth cohorts, age range 0 – 100: for projecting generational placement trajectories into the future (RQ1) and comparing them (RQ2).

-You can find a graphical representation of the analytical strategy in the manuscript (Figure 1).
+You can find a graphical representation of the analytical strategy in the appendix of the manuscript (Figure A1).

 ## This is how we do it